nvidia-holoscan/holohub/applications/prohawk_video_replayer/README.md

-# Video Replayer

-Minimal example to demonstrate the use of the video stream replayer operator to load video from disk.
-The video frames need to have been converted to a gxf entity format, as shown [here](../../scripts/README.md#convert_video_to_gxf_entitiespy).

-> Note: Support for H264 stream support is in progress
+# Prohawk video replayer

+This example demonstrates how to use the Prohawk video processing operator on a pre-recorded video.

 ## Data